 There's enough padding to offer protection from knocks and scratches, and the raise areas help to reduce direct pressure on the buttons and joysticks.
 It's available in a load of fun colour combinations, matching the colourful style of the Switch itself.
-There's an adjustable removable hand strap to make it flexible and comfortable to carry.
+And there's an adjustable and removable hand strap to make it flexible and comfortable to carry.

 With a range of sizes, from 64GB right up to 512GB, they provide read speeds of up to 100mb for fast loading and a minimum 30-year warranty.
-They even come with Switch-oriented designs, with a mushroom on the 128GB version and an animal crossing leaf on the 512GB.
+These SD cards even come with Switch-oriented designs, with a mushroom on the 128GB version and an Animal Crossing leaf on the 512GB.